Timboom/hello-world/README.md

        using VCS->Git->Pull then "refresh" button then pick from "Branches to merge" list
 e.
 The remote branch is "Checked out".
 f.
 Procedure above followed.

+{Trying to see if we can get commits to Github thence to Trello}